openSUSE/news-o-o/_posts/2010-11-20-opensuse-weekly-news-issue-150.markdown

-"Since cameras went digital we™ve had a few more perks to enjoy alongside our usual photography habits.
-No longer do we need to pause and think shall I take that shot? with expensive film and processing costs giving way to re-usable memory cards.
+"Since cameras went digital weâ€™ve had a few more perks to enjoy alongside our usual photography habits.
+No longer do we need to pause and think â€œshall I take that shot?â€ with expensive film and processing costs giving way to re-usable memory cards.

  Pretty much every digital camera available today (give or take the dodgy cheap Chinese ones found on eBay) records EXIF data within each image you take.
-This data is then useful for improving your photography plus can be quite interesting especially if you™re a bit of a geek. (...)"
+This data is then useful for improving your photography plus can be quite interesting especially if youâ€™re a bit of a geek. (...)"